Asian Art Outpost

 i sshin ryuu kara te dou

-This is the full title for Isshin-Ryu Karate-Do.
-The literal meaning is "one heart method empty hand way".
-There are also other ways you can translate this, but if you are looking for this title, you already know that.
+There are other ways to translate this, but if you are looking for this title, you already know that.

-Because this is a specifically-Japanese title, we strongely recommend that you select our Japanese Master Calligrapher to create this artwork for you.
+Because this is a specifically-Japanese title, I strongly recommend that you select our Japanese Master Calligrapher to create this artwork.

 kara te